Hi,

 Use the Search.
 It should work pretty well.

-All new my astronomy videos will be on this YouTube Channel: Go Out Look Up
+My astronomy videos are on this YouTube Channel: Go Out Look Up

 Thanks and Enjoy!